Gandave/Expanded-Productivity-Research/README.md

 Lastly, the progression is completely configurable and is, by default, different for science pack recipes.

+# Version 1.1

+With version 1.1 I added functionality to allow more productivity techs than just for intermediate recipes and the ability to overwrite my internal blacklist of recipes/items.
+This can be configured in the settings.
+For example, techs could be generated for intermediates and ammunition recipes and module recipes.
+Or you allow everything and then manually specifiy a long list of exceptions.
+Also, the mod groups some non-intermediate recipes into one tech, e.g. all types or magazines and shotgun, or all modules of one type.
+Feedback is appreciated.

 # Mod compatibility

 The generation of technologies is dynamic and should be flexible enough to be compatible with most mods right out of the gate.
 However, other mods might need to be flagged as optional dependencies if they add/change recipes in the final phase of initialization.